deficollective/defiscan/src/content/protocols/sky.md

 ## Chain

-The Sky protocol is deployed on various chains.
-This review focuses on the Ethereum mainnet deployment.
+The Sky protocol is currently mainly on Ethereum mainnet.
+As part of Sky's _End Game_ plan the protocol is gradually deploying on other chains and aims to launch its own chain in the future.
+This review focuses on the Ethereum mainnet deployment of Sky.

 > Chain score: Low